noxifoxi/minecraft-server-status/readme.md

 $Server = new MinecraftStatus($IP, $Port = 25565);
 ```

+Return: new MinecraftStatus Object

-Check if online or offline
+Check if server is online or offline:

 ```
 $Server->Online